essykings/python-datetime/README.md

-## Other python datetime libraries
+## Other Python Datetime Libraries

 Python has other libraries that make manipulation of date-times much easier.
 Some of them have timezones hence reducing the complexity associated with timezones.
 Let's look at them below.